rizkypanz16/terraform-gcp-sql-dbinstance/README.md

 ```
 git clone https://github.com/rizkypanz16/terraform-gcp-sql-dbinstance.git
 ```
-- Change the configuration below with the aws configuration you have made
+- Change the configuration below with the GCP configuration you have made
 ```
 <credentials_file.json>
 <project_id>